webplatform/docs/tutorials/absolute_and_fixed_positioning/index.md

  }</pre>
 </li>
 <li>
 <p>Save and reload—lo and behold!
-The grey rectangle is now 1em from the left border of the parent element.
+The gray rectangle is now 1em from the left border of the parent element.
 Setting <code>position:relative</code> on the <code>#outer</code> rule has made it positioned and set it as the containing block for any absolutely positioned descendants it might have.
 The <code>left:1em</code> you set for <code>#inner</code> now counts from the left edge of <code>#outer</code>, not the left edge of the browser window.</p>
 </li>
 </ol>